 Assembly Hall is managed by Harvey and his three partners – Mica Ting, Jay Wijesekara, and Tonet Quiogue.
 “The four of us are all trying to navigate this new endeavour together, but the relationship works because of trust.
 We know who we are, and we have a clear vision for the brand that we want to achieve together.”

 Read What is Branding and Why it’s Important

 When speaking with Harvey, there’s a passion that’s palpable.
-His aura is joyful and inspired – and it carries over into the way he speaks and moves around the cafe.
-He asks his customers what they think of the coffee and pastries; he isn’t shy to hear their thoughts.
+His aura is joyful and inspiring, and it carries over into the way he speaks and moves around the cafe.
+He asks his customers what they think of the coffee and pastries; he isn’t shy about hearing their thoughts.
 He communicates with his staff and ensures they’re at the top of their game just as much as he is.

 “Our clincher is the experience and quality of service we can provide.
 The vibe – you just can’t replicate that.
 It’s not something you can take from Pinterest, but it’s the soul of this place.
 When I hear people’s comments online about how nice the baristas are, how great the ambiance is, not to mention how good the coffee is – I know we’ve done our job.”

 When asked for advice he can give to young entrepreneurs, he’d a simple summary statement.
 “You have to be completely sure of yourself, your vision, and your project.
 I don’t like to compare.
 I don’t like to compare myself to what others are doing because, at least for me, it clouds the vision.
 I don’t want to lose focus on the direction I set out to go.”